nv-morpheus/Morpheus/examples/digital_fingerprinting/starter/README.md

-  from-azure       Source stage is used to load Azure Active Directory messages. from-cloudtrail  Load messages from a Cloudtrail directory from-duo         Source stage is used to load Duo Authentication messages. gen-viz          (Deprecated) Write out vizualization data frames inf-pytorch      Perform inference with PyTorch inf-triton       Perform inference with Triton monitor          Display throughput numbers at a specific point in the
+  from-azure       Source stage is used to load Azure Active Directory messages. from-cloudtrail  Load messages from a Cloudtrail directory from-duo         Source stage is used to load Duo Authentication messages. gen-viz          (Deprecated) Write out visualization data frames inf-pytorch      Perform inference with PyTorch inf-triton       Perform inference with Triton monitor          Display throughput numbers at a specific point in the